 Steamboat Lake is a real gem, residing 8100 feet above sea level and surrounded by alpine wilderness.
 The lake is rarely crowded and is open for boating from May 1st to November 1st each year.
 There are also 188 campsites surrounding the lake, each offering picturesque views.

 Situated west of Hahn’s Peak, an hour’s drive from Steamboat Springs, visitors to this park can catch a glimpse of the Continental Divide.
 Even if you’re looking for another nearby state park, Pearl Lake, located about fifteen minutes away, is its neighbor and offers wakeless boating and additional camping areas.

-Biking: 7+ miles of trails; additional biking in nearby Routt National Forest.
+Biking: There are 7+ miles of trails as well as additional biking in nearby Routt National Forest.

 Geocaching: Geocache coordinates – N 40° 48.748 W 106° 57.658

-Horseback Riding: Available on undeveloped ares of the park near the southeast corner of the lake.
+Horseback Riding: Available in undeveloped areas of the park near the southeast corner of the lake.

-Hunting: Allowed during all legal seasons after Labor Day, with proper license.
-Permitted from the Rainbow Ridge day use area to the Meadow point area.
-Hunters must be 100 yards from any Park facility.
+Hunting: Allowed during all legal seasons after Labor Day, with a proper license.
+Permitted from the Rainbow Ridge day-use area to the Meadow Point area.
+Hunters must be 100 yards from any park facility.

-OHV: Registrations available at Visitor Center; OHV’s are not allowed in park, however, hundreds of miles of trails exist just outside the park.
+OHV: Registrations are available at the Visitor Center.
+OHVs are not allowed in the park, however, hundreds of miles of trails exist just outside the park.

-Swimming: Located at the Dutch Hill area, water temperatures reach low 70s F in late summer.
-No lifeguard on duty, no pets on swim beach.
+Swimming: Located in the Dutch Hill area, water temperatures reach the low 70s in late summer.
+No lifeguard is on duty and no pets are allowed on the swim beach.

 Map: Steamboat Lake Brochure (PDF)